eggboy/aca-java-ai-workshop/02-deploy-helloworld/README.md

 </details>

 Now, we will update the `helloworld` app and configure the liveness probe to `/readiness` endpoint.
-This will make the new revision to fail intentionally.
-Let's update the app with the below command.
+This will intentionally fail the new revision.
+Let's update the app using the command below

 ```shell
 az containerapp up --name helloworld --environment ${ACA_ENVIRONMENT_NAME} --source . --ingress external --target-port 8080 --query properties.configuration.ingress.fqdn